bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 In terms of reviewing and researching Naive Bayes, it has been found that:

 - It has reasonable (linear) performance when considering Big O notation
-- In terms of accuracy, naive bayes is considered generally good at classification decisions but is over-confident in its decisions.
+- In terms of accuracy, Naive Bayes is considered generally good at classification decisions but is over-confident in its decisions.
 - It is capable of withstanding noise introduced during training as false classifications are cancelled out.
 - It struggles when tackling problems that have a large number of possible solutions.
 It works best with just a few possible results.
 - When comparing the language classification to content type classification, the above problem is worsened by the fact that the number of shared words between content types when compared to languages is much greater - causing more confusion.